2022 India–Pakistan heat wave: Electricity shortages

 India faced its worst electricity shortage in more than six years, and demand due to the heat wave strained the electric grid in the country.
 Scorching temperatures forced early closures of schools and sent people indoors.
 Rajasthan, Gujarat, and Andhra Pradesh all reduced power allocated to industry due to an increase in power consumption dedicated to cooling.

 The high power demand increased demand for coal in India, which is the main source of electricity generation in the country.
 The state-run enterprise Coal India increased its output by 27%.
 Indian Railways had to cancel hundreds of passenger trains as an emergency measure to prioritize hauling coal to coal power plants to avoid blackouts.
 The state also requested that electricity providers imported some 19 million tonnes of coal before the end of June.

 On Friday, 29 April 2022, demand for electricity reached 207 gigawatts, an all-time high in India, representing an increase of two gigawatts of demand over the previous day.

 Causes

-A real-time extreme event attribution study by the World Weather Attribution project shows the heat wave was rendered 30 times more likely and more intense due to climate change.
+A real-time extreme event attribution study by the World Weather Attribution project showed that the heat wave was made 30 times more likely due to climate change.

-Extreme event attribution study of a 2010 heatwave show that this heatwave is consistent with underlying climate change in Pakistan and in India, and Indian scientists say that the major local cause was "weak western disturbances – storms originating in the Mediterranean region – which meant little pre-monsoon rainfall in north-western and central India".
+The occurrence of the heatwave was consistent with underlying climate change in Pakistan and in India.
+Indian scientists said that the major proximate cause was "weak western disturbances – storms originating in the Mediterranean region – which meant little pre-monsoon rainfall in north-western and central India".